Updated: September 10, 2025

 LEARN MORE ABOUT PROFESSIONAL LIABILITY INSURANCE

-Explore our guides on professional liability insurance for a deeper look at costs, top providers and budget-friendly options:
+Our guides on professional liability insurance offer a deeper look at costs, top providers and budget-friendly options:

 State Requirements for Accountants' Professional Liability Insurance

-Most states won't require you personally to carry professional liability insurance to keep your CPA license active.
-However, if you incorporate your practice or form an LLP, that's where things get more complicated.
+According to our analysis of state regulations, most states don't require individual accountants to carry professional liability insurance.
+But if you incorporate your practice or form an LLP, that's where things get more complicated.

 A few states do require accounting firms to maintain minimum coverage: